src-d/guide/general/business_model.md

 **By choosing to monetize in this manner, are we still doing what is best for the individual developer in the community?**

-An example of a situation where we wouldn't be, is when for instance as a company we would choose to make a core feature that would benefit the individual developer not under an open-source permissive license.
+This means, for instance, that we will never release a core feature under a license that would not allow individual developers to benefit.

-An example of a situation where that would be okay is if the feature truly only benefits an enterprise use case.
+The only case where this would be acceptable if the feature was irrelevant to individual users and only beneficial to large enterprises.

 ## Background